pawapps/ctf/writeups/README.md

-# Walkthroughs
+# Writeups
-Capture the flag repository -- walkthroughs, notes, tools, references, etc...
+Capture the flag repository -- writeups, notes, tools, references, etc...

-## Walkthroughs
+## Writeups
-All walkthroughs are in encrypted PDFs.
+All writeups are in encrypted PDFs.
 The password is the flag to that particular challenge.
 When working through challenges I sometimes enjoy a hint, possibly a tool or vulnerability that I have never encountered.
 But I do not like when too much is given.
 I want to learn, I want to succeed, but I do not want the answer just given to me.
-I also enjoy reading other people's walkthroughs after I complete a challenge to see different approaches or different toolsets.
+I also enjoy reading other people's writeups after I complete a challenge to see different approaches or different toolsets.
 So that is what I have here, how I solved the challenges.
 If you are looking for a hint, [let me know](https://www.twitter.com/pwlk) and we can talk.

-### Recent walkthroughs
+### Recent writeups
 - [HackTheBox.eu - I Know Mag1k](hackthebox/web/I_Know_Mag1k.pdf)
 - [HackTheBox.eu - HDC](hackthebox/web/HDC.pdf)
 - [HackTheBox.eu - Cartographer](hackthebox/web/Cartographer.pdf)